jdbermeol/CarND-Behavioral-Cloning-P3/writeup.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 20, 24, 29).
+The model contains dropout layers in order to reduce overfitting (model.py lines TODO).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 92).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line TOD).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 85).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line TODO).

 #### 4. Appropriate training data